redux-utilities/flux-standard-action/README.md

 - have a `status` property.
 - have a `body` property.

 Properties other than for `type`, `body`, and `status` are also permitted, but they SHOULD only contain meta information about the action itself.
-To compare the equality of two FSA actions, it is sufficient to compare only those three properties.

 ### `type`